philippstehr/philippstehr.github.io/index.md

 ## Teaching

+In the fall term 2025/6, I will be teaching in the introduction to political theory as well as a seminar on political resistance and a seminar on the political theory of Big Tech.

-In the summer term 2025 I'll be co-teaching a course on democratic innovations at TU Munich.
+In the summer term 2025 I taught a course on democratic innovations at TU Munich.
 In the Academic Year 2024/25 I've also been teaching a range of graduate and undergraduate courses in the Philosophy, PPE, and Applied Ethics programs at Utrecht.
 In 2022 and 2023 I have co-taught an Introduction to Political Philosophy for undergraduate PPE students at Utrecht.

 From 2018 to 2020 I was a research and teaching assistant for a range of courses at Ruhr-University Bochum, including an introductory lecture on Ethics and graduate seminars on legitimacy, Kant, a Univeral Basic Income, and other topics in political philosophy.